Ziggurat (2014 video game): Reception

 Ziggurat received generally positive reviews from critics upon release.
-Aggregate review website Metacritic assigned scores of 76/100 for the PC and Xbox One versions, and 79/100 for the PlayStation 4 version.
+Aggregate review website Metacritic assigned scores of 76/100 for the Windows and Xbox One versions, and 79/100 for the PlayStation 4 version.
 Some critics likened the game to Raven Software's shooters Heretic and Hexen: Beyond Heretic.

-Sequel
+Legacy

-Ziggurat 2 was released on October 22, 2020 as a Steam Early Access game and has received a number of updates since, and was released fully on October 28, 2021.
-The title was released for PlayStation 4 and PlayStation 5 on February 3, 2022, Nintendo Switch on February 7, 2022, and for Xbox One and Xbox Series X/S on February 11, 2022.
+Ziggurat 2 was released on October 22, 2020, as a Steam Early Access game and has received a number of updates since, and was released fully on October 28, 2021.
+The title was released for PlayStation 4, PlayStation 5, Nintendo Switch, and Xbox One and Xbox Series X/S in February 2022.